Info W10. Introduction to Information (3 units)

 Info 297.
 Field Study in Information (1-4 units)

 Course may be repeated for credit with consent of instructor.
 Regular consultation with faculty supervisor.
-Prerequisites: Must be enrolled in the School of Information Management and Systems and consent of instructor.
+Prerequisites: Must be enrolled in the School of Information and consent of instructor.
 Individual or group study of specific problems in information management and systems with emphasis on field projects and studies.

 Info 298.
 Directed Group Study (1-3 units)